-2 Australian Medical Association.
+Australian Medical Association.
 (2017).
 Hospitalists and non-vocational doctors - 2008.
-Revised 2017.
-Retrieved on 25 February 2021 from https://ama.com.au/position-statement/hospitalistsand-non-vocational-doctors-2008-revised-201
+Revised 2017. https://ama.com.au/position-statement/hospitalists-and-non-vocational-doctors-2008-revised-201

 As such, the ATTC was developed using only direct and indirect costs.
 Although the removal of embedded costs from the development of the ATTC excludes a significant proportion of teaching and training costs, the development of a classification structure requires the identification of splitting variables for teaching and training activities with distinguishable costs.
 IHPA does not intend to include embedded costs in any future revisions of the ATTC.